salma-abdulkader/Face-Pose-Estimation/README.md

 ## 1️⃣ Project Overview
 This project uses a combination of **Mediapipe** and **SVR / MultiOutputRegressor** to estimate facial pose angles from images.
 It draws both the face landmarks and the 3D axes on the nose.

+This project estimates head pose (Yaw, Pitch, Roll) from facial images using:

+Mediapipe → for landmark extraction and visualization.

+SVR / MultiOutputRegressor → for regression-based angle prediction.

+It visualizes the 468 facial landmarks and overlays 3D axes on the nose to show orientation.
 ---

 ## 2️⃣ Features